You are here

 3

 *ns = next season.
-Source: Weed Control Guidelines for Mississippi, 2017, Publication1532.
+Source: Weed Control Guidelines for Mississippi, 2017, Publication 1532.

 Herbicide Application

 There are several methods for applying herbicides to control Chinese tallowtrees.
-These methods include basal, cut-stump, foliar, frill, or soil-applied.
+These methods include basal, cut-stump, foliar, frill, or soil applications.
 Basal application combines the herbicide with a bark penetrant applied directly to the lower portion of the tree trunk.
 Basal application is frequently successful on trees that are 4 to 6 inches in diameter.
 It is critical to completely cover the lower 18 to 24 inches of the trunk on all sides with the herbicide mix.
-Treating only the side of the tree can allow for new growth to sprout on the untreated side.
-Basal treatments tend to be more effective in the spring before bud break, but speed of activity depends on herbicide used.
+Treating only one side of the tree can allow for new growth to sprout on the untreated side.
+Basal treatments tend to be more effective in the spring before bud break, but the speed of activity depends on herbicide used.

 Cut-stump applications should be used on trees with stem diameters larger than 6 inches.
 This method prevents resprouting from the stump or lateral roots.
 Once the tree has been cut, remove the sawdust and immediately apply the herbicide to the cambium layer just inside the bark around the stump.
 In large trees, the living tissue is around the outer edge.
 Make sure that the outer edge is thoroughly wet, but avoid herbicide runoff.
-With the cut-stump method, herbicides can be applied with a backpack sprayer, squirt bottle, or paint brush.
+With the cut-stump method, herbicides can be applied with a backpack sprayer, squirt bottle, or paintbrush.
 When treating a large number of stumps, it is a good idea to include a dye to mark those stumps that have been treated.

 The frill application is also known as the “hack-and-squirt” technique.
 The method requires cutting into the bark and sapwood (cambium layer) of the tree and applying the herbicide to the cut area.
 An ax, hatchet, machete, or saw can be used to create the hack.
 The hacks should be made at a downward angle of 45 degrees to create a containment area to hold the herbicide.
 The stem should be hacked every 2 inches of diameter, then squirted with approximately 1 ml of herbicide.
 This method of application is laborious, but it is more selective and less injurious to other desirable species in the pasture.
 Although this application method can be used anytime of the year, spring application can reduce herbicide success because the heavy sap flow pushes the herbicide out from the cut surfaces.

 A foliar application is the application of a spray solution directly onto the leaves of the Chinese tallowtree.
 Spray equipment capacity can dictate the size of Chinese tallowtrees that can be treated with foliar applications.
-Boom height, presence or absence of a handgun, pump pressure, and volume can determine height of trees treated with foliar sprays.
+Boom height, the presence or absence of a handgun, pump pressure, and volume can determine height of trees treated with foliar sprays.
 Non-ionic surfactants are typically added to foliar sprays to improve effectiveness.
 Foliar sprays are most effective when Chinese tallowtree has full leaf canopy and conditions are favorable for active growth (in other words, no drought, frost, or other stress that could slow plant growth).
 Adequate control with foliar applications might require follow-up applications.
 It is very important to control spray drift with foliar applications to avoid damage of desirable forage species that could be highly sensitive to herbicide damage.
 Only herbicides that are approved for aquatic applications should be used to treat Chinese tallowtrees around the perimeter of stock ponds.

 Warnings